AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-52398-the-requested-qty-is-not-available.md

 <u>Expected results</u>:

 There is no error.
-Qty should be updated successfully since we have *10* items in stock for this option.
+Qty is updated successfully since there are *10* items in stock for this option.

 <u>Actual results</u>: